Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 9) [9] Mustafa Abdallah, Parinaz Naghizadeh, Ashish R. Hota, Timothy Cason, Saurabh Bagchi, and Shreyas Sundaram.
 2020.
 Behavioral and Game-Theoretic Security Investments in Interdependent Systems Modeled by Attack Graphs.
 IEEE Transactions on Control of Network Systems 7, 4 (2020), 1585–1596. https: //doi.org/10.1109/TCNS.2020.2988007 arXiv:2001.03213.
 10) [10] A. R. Hota and S. Sundaram.
 2018.
 Interdependent Security Games on Networks Under Behavioral Probability Weighting.
 IEEE Transactions on Control of Network Systems 5, 1 (March 2018), 262–273. https://doi.org/10.1109/TCNS.2016.2600484.
 11) [11] M. Abdallah, D. Woods, P. Naghizadeh, I. Khalil, T. Cason, S. undaram, and S. Bagchi.
 2021.
 Morshed: Guiding behavioral decision-makers towards better security investment in interdependent systems.
 In Proceedings of the 2021 ACM Asia Conference on Computer and Communications Security.
 378–392.
+12) [12] A. R. Hota, A. Clements, S. Sundaram, and S. Bagchi.
+2016.
+Optimal and game-theoretic deployment of security investments in interdependent assets.
+In International Conference on Decision and Game Theory for Security.
+101–113.
+13) [13] S. Jauhar, B. Chen, W. G. Temple, X. Dong, Z. Kalbarczyk, W. H. Sanders, and D. M. Nicol.
+2015.
+Model-based cybersecurity assessment with nescor smart grid failure scenarios.
+In Dependable Computing (PRDC), 2015 IEEE 21st Pacific Rim International Symposium on.
+IEEE, 319–324.
+14) [14] G. Modelo-Howard, S. Bagchi, and G. Lebanon.
+2008.
+Determining placement of intrusion detectors for a distributed application through bayesian network modeling.
+In International Workshop on Recent Advances in Intrusion Detection.
+Springer, 271–290.
+15) [15] Jianping Zeng, Shuang Wu, Yanyu Chen, Rui Zeng, and Chengrong Wu.
+2019.
+Survey of Attack Graph Analysis Methods from the Perspective of Data and Knowledge Processing.
+Security and Communication Networks 2019 (2019). https: //doi.org/10.1155/2019/2031063.
+16) [16] Ryan A. Rossi and Nesreen K. Ahmed.
+2015.
+The Network Data Repository with Interactive Graph Analytics and Visualization.
+In Proceedings of the Twenty-Ninth AAAI Conference on Artificial Intelligence. http://networkrepository.com.